tdhock/PeakSegFPOP-paper/jss-reproducible/README.md

 If you want to re-do all the computations, the best way would be to use a compute cluster.
 The jss.bench.models.several.R script can be used to create jss.bench.models.several.csv, which assigns a job ID to each row.
-For a job time limit of 24 hours there are 645 jobs.
-Each job can be run via `Rscript jss.bench.models.several.one.R JOB_ID` where `JOB_ID` is an integer from 1 to 645.
+Each job can be run via `Rscript jss.bench.models.several.one.R JOB_ID` where `JOB_ID` is an integer from 1 to the number of rows in jss.bench.models.several.csv.
 Each runs several rows/models of different sizes:

 ```
 > rand.models[, list(